No. 1

 v v |

-Turns raw goals into prioritized experiments and stories.
+Turns raw goals into prioritised experiments and stories.

 - Input